 The fairy tale is real.
 This summer castle is straight out of the imagination of (possibly mad) King Ludwig II of Bavaria.
 To many Americans, it will look familiar as it inspired Walt Disney's Sleeping Beauty Castle in Disneyland.
 A fairly modern castle never used for military purposes, this attraction never fails to delight.

 Fussen, the town below the castle, is often viewed as just a stepping stone to the legendary castle.
 But there is plenty of Bavarian Gemütlichkeit (charm) to enjoy at this ideal base below the castle.

-Transportation: 2 hours; By train - Departures hourly with some routes requiring a change in Buchloe; By car - A-7 towards Ulm-Füssen-Kempten, then follow the signs to Füssen.
+By car: A-7 towards Ulm-Füssen-Kempten, then follow the signs to Füssen.
 To continue to the castle, take the B-17 towards Schwangau, and then on to Hohenschwangau.
 Note that the hike to the top is manageable for most people, but there are horse-drawn carriages.

 Best Season: Best in summer or topped with snow, remember that the castle can be crowded at peak times... (summer, weekends, around Christmas).

 Nürnberg (or Nuremberg for English-speakers) is straight out of a German picture book.
 Medieval architecture, a castle and a golden fountain that provides good luck all offer a picturesque background.
 Playful elements like sculptures by Albrecht Dürer and the Spielzeugmuseum (Toy Museum) add to the joy of the city.

 On the other side, the town has hidden depths as the site of infamous Nazi rally grounds.